clas-web/multisite-csv-importer/readme.md

 these files and look at the results.

 CSV is a tabular format that consists of rows and columns.
-Each row in a CSV file represents a post, page, or link.
+Each row in a CSV file represents a post, page, link, or taxonomy terms.

+### First Column

+The first column of each row indicates how the row should be processed.

+- _h_ : Indicates that the row contains header information (usually the first row of the spreadsheet).
+  All rows before the first header row are ignored.
+- _#_ : Comments out the row.
+This row will be ignored and not processed at all.

 ### Posts and Pages